hotosm/osm-export-tool/README.md

 You should then be able to browse to [http://localhost:8000/](http://localhost:8000/)

 If you're running this in a virtual machine, use <code>./manage.py runserver 0.0.0.0:8000</code> to have Django listen on all interfaces and make it possible to connect from the VM host.

-## Overpass API

-The HOT Exports service uses a local instance of [Overpass v07.52](http://overpass-api.de/) for data extraction.
-Detailed instructions for installing Overpass are available [here](http://wiki.openstreetmap.org/w/index.php?title=Overpass_API/Installation&redirect=no).

-Download a (latest) planet pbf file from (for example) [http://ftp.heanet.ie/mirrors/openstreetmap.org/pbf/](http://ftp.heanet.ie/mirrors/openstreetmap.org/pbf/).

-If you're doing development you don't need the whole planet so download a continent or country level extract from [http://download.geofabrik.de/](http://download.geofabrik.de/), and update the `osmconvert` command below to reflect the filename you've downloaded.

-To prime the database we've used `osmconvert` as follows:

-<code>osmconvert --out-osm planet-latest.osm.pbf | ./update_database --meta --db-dir=$DBDIR --flush-size=1</code>

-If the dispatcher fails to start, check for, and remove <code>osm3s_v0.7.52_osm_base</code> from <code>/dev/shm</code>.

-We apply minutely updates as per Overpass installation instructions, however this is not strictly necessary for development purposes.

 ## Celery Workers